Cooking Gorgeous

 Instructions

-• Place the feta cheese in a bowl and turn it into a paste using a fork.
+• Place the feta cheese in a bowl and mash it with a fork until it turns into a paste.

-• Add the yoghurt, melted butter, garlic pure, finely chopped dill, and walnuts to the bowl and mix well.
+• Add the strained yogurt, melted mint butter, garlic paste, finely chopped dill, and walnuts to the bowl with the feta.
+Mix well until thick, creamy, and fully combined.

 Nutrition